Helen Maharaj BABCP Accredited CBT Therapist / EMDR / Couple Therapy

 I provide Cognitive Behavioural Therapy (CBT), Integrative Couple Therapy for Depression, and Eye Movement Desensitisation and Reprocessing (EMDR).

 As an experienced and accredited Cognitive Behavioural Therapist, I enjoy empowering people to achieve their goals.

 I am passionate about supporting people to learn ways of coping with their experiences and overcome problems.

 While following the latest research evidence, I am able to adapt therapy to you, as I understand that each person is an individual who requires a tailored approach.

-I provide Cognitive Behavioural Therapy in Harpenden, Hertfordshire.
+I provide Therapy in Harpenden, Hertfordshire.
 My aim is to help you improve your self confidence, achieve your goals and live the life you want.
 This includes helping recover from problems such as:

 - Generalised Anxiety Disorder (GAD) & Worry

 - Health Anxiety

 - Post Traumatic Stress Disorder (PTSD)

 - Low Self-Confidence